 Business and financial

 The administrative, business and finance skills keep the office and business efficiently run in all types of companies, from small businesses to large corporations.
-List of skills always need to put separately on a resume.
+A list of skills always needs to put separately on a resume.

 Personal skills are the traits that make you uniquely qualified as a job candidate.
 An individual’s skill set consists of personal skills acquired through various education and jobs.